Florida

 Wyoming apostille notes

-Common documents: Wyoming company records, certified copies, status documents, registered-agent or address-adjacent questions, USPS Form 1583/mailbox questions, and related signer-created documents such as operating agreements, authorizations, POAs, or UBO letters.
+Common documents: Wyoming company records, LLC Articles of Organization, Certificates of Good Standing, certified copies, status documents, registered-agent or address-adjacent questions, USPS Form 1583/mailbox questions, and related signer-created documents such as operating agreements, authorizations, POAs, or UBO letters.

 Timing: Wyoming handled turnaround is usually around 4 days or less, but it can vary with the Wyoming state queue.

 Keep in mind: Wyoming timing can change when the state queue slows down or the person who processes the request at the state is out of the office.
 Many Wyoming customers are forming or have recently formed companies and may also be choosing addresses, mailboxes, or registered-agent services.
-Signer-created documents in the same order may still need a separate online notary step.
+A fresh state-issued certified business record plus apostille usually does not require a notary meeting, but signer-created documents in the same order may still need a separate online notary step.

-Source confidence: medium: strong operating knowledge about company/address/1583 adjacency, with state timing and official-record requirements confirmed against Wyoming sources before quoting
+Source confidence: medium-high for Notary Geek operating knowledge about the Wyoming business-record account lane and company/address/1583 adjacency; state timing and official-record requirements should still be confirmed against Wyoming sources before quoting

 Last reviewed: 2026-05-10